tentakelfabrik/crispy-css/README.md

 ### npm

-There are a few npm scripts in the package.json that you can you use to build your styles.
+There are a few npm scripts in the package.json that you can you use them to build your scss.
 Copy them and change the path.
-There is nothing special about them.

 ### Example